 - AWS Security Bulletins – a live feed of any security related alerts published by AWS

-While KPA EHS’s customer data and processing servers are not hosted on-site, the company office is protected by a 24×7 security system, digital RFID cards, and individually keyed physical locks for each office.
+While KPA Flex’s customer data and processing servers are not hosted on-site, the company office is protected by a 24×7 security system, digital RFID cards, and individually keyed physical locks for each office.

-For more information on KPA EHS’s security measures, see the Security & Compliance section below.
+For more information on KPA Flex’s security measures, see the Security & Compliance section below.

 It is at the discretion of each organization to define roles and permissions according to their own proceedures and best practices.